bertlr/Dnc/README.md

 # DNC

 Dnc is a netbeans module to send and receive cnc program files to or from a cnc machine over serial port (RS232).
-It is in an very early development stage.
-Don't use for production.

 # Installation